syagura/Project-Based-Buah-Hati/README.md

 ## Overview

 This application aims to predict the growth of children based on historical data using machine learning models built with TensorFlow.js.
-It incorporates the Promt Engineering Gemini platform to manage data and provide insights.
-The predictions and recommendations for nutrition are powered by Google Cloud APIs.
+It incorporates the Promt Engineering Gemini platform to get recommendations for nutrition are powered by Google Cloud APIs.

 ## Features